 - Whether pets are allowed on furniture or beds

 As a general rule, dogs should always be kept on a leash while walking through common areas of the hotel, not to mention when walking through the car park.
+Plus always clean up after your pet.

 8. Leaving Your Pet in Your Room